berkingurcan/Whistec/README.md

 The Purchase Handler is a crucial component of the Whistec library that facilitates the purchase of claims within the web2 application.
 It handles the following functions:

-- **User Secret Creation**: Allows the user to create a secret on the browser and securely store it for future use.
 - **Encryption**: Utilizes the *`encrypt(userSecret, nonce)`* function to generate an encrypted code, which serves as a unique identifier for the user.
 - **Proof Export**: Enables the user to export a proof from the browser or local environment for future verification.
 - **Send Transaction:** Transaction handler function, whether from contract or native transaction with `sendTransaction(txDetails, encryptedCode)`